eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ## Current work
  - Java implementation
-   - Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM, or crypto libraries for PKI).
-   - Support of the Calypso secure session based on asymmetric authentication (REV3.3 Prime PKI based on ECC).
+   - supply a Calypso security extension library to manage the Calypso OpenSAM security module
  - C++ implementation
    - Porting current components updated with Keypop APIs.
-   - Next addition of distributed mode support for building a Keyple Distributed C++ client (interacting with a Keyple Distributed Java server).
+   - Next for the future, support for building a Keyple Distributed C++ client (interacting with a Keyple Distributed Java server).

 ## Long-term study
  - to provide a Hoplink extension (based on a high-level API on top of the Calypso Card API).
  - looking to migrate the Java implementation in Kotlin Multiplatform in order to handle iOS & some native target for ticketing application based on a generic code compliant with Java environment.

 ## Evolutions log
-### Main improvements in Keyple after the version 2.0.0
+### Major improvements in Keyple after the version 2.0.0

 <table>
 <thead>